-(f)To ensure that appropriate and safe methods of disposal for live bait and live food are used by buyers and sellers;
+(f)To ensure that appropriate and safe methods of disposal for live food are used by buyers and sellers;

-(g)To ensure that appropriate control measures are taken to prevent illegal import, transit and export or re-export;
+(g)To ensure that appropriate control measures are taken to prevent illegal import.

-19.All consignments of pet, aquarium and terrarium species, live bait or live food should clearly indicate the taxon (at the lowest known taxonomic rank and if available, the genotype, using the scientific name and the Taxonomic Serial Number or alternatives to such numbers), as well as any relevant requirements on confinement, handling and transport.
+17.All consignments of pet, aquarium and terrarium species, live bait or live food should clearly indicate the taxon (at the lowest known taxonomic rank and if available, the genotype, using the scientific name and the Taxonomic Serial Number or alternatives to such numbers).

-21.The results of risk assessments should be made publicly available and shared among Parties through the clearing-house mechanism or other appropriate means.
+19.The results of risk assessments should be made publicly available.

-23.States should maintain lists of species with the assessed potential to become invasive and associated with unacceptable risks for biodiversity and make it available through the clearing-house mechanism or other appropriate means.
+21.States should maintain lists of species with the assessed potential to become invasive and associated with unacceptable risks for biodiversity and make it available through clearing-house mechanisms.